Chest imaging studies include

 Computed tomography (CT) of the chest provides more detail than a plain x-ray.
 With CT, a series of x-rays is analyzed by a computer, which then provides several views in different planes, such as longitudinal and cross-sectional views.
 During CT, a substance that can be seen on x-rays (called a radiopaque contrast agent) may be injected into the bloodstream or given by mouth to help clarify certain abnormalities in the chest.
 High-resolution CT and helical (spiral) CT are more specialized CT procedures.
 High-resolution CT may reveal more detail about lung disorders.
 Helical CT can provide three-dimensional images.
 Generally, CT scans are done after a person takes a deep breath (inhales).
 Sometimes, CT images are obtained after people both inhale and exhale to better look at small airways.

 CT angiography uses a radiopaque contrast agent injected into an arm vein to produce images of blood vessels, including the artery that carries blood from the heart to the lungs (pulmonary artery).
 Currently, CT angiography is usually done instead of nuclear lung scanning to diagnose blood clots in the pulmonary artery (pulmonary embolism).
+However, CT angiography may not be possible if a person has kidney disease, which can be worsened by the contrast agents, or allergies to the contrast agents used.

 Magnetic resonance imaging (MRI) also produces highly detailed pictures that are especially useful when a doctor suspects blood vessel abnormalities in the chest, such as an aortic aneurysm.
 However, MRI takes longer to do and is more expensive than CT.
 Also, the resolution of MRI is lower than CT for diagnosing abnormalities in the lungs, and therefore MRI is not frequently used for chest imaging.
 Unlike CT, MRI does not use radiation.